-I’ve been wearing both an Oura ring (ring finger on dominant hand) and Whoop strap (non-dominant wrist) for around 18 months.
+I’ve been wearing both an Oura ring (ring finger on dominant hand) and Whoop strap (non-dominant wrist) for two full years.
 I imported the data to a Jupyter notebook and graphed some comparison metrics, here’s how they look:

 Whoop vs Oura: Heart Rate Variability